 Before and After Products

 Back in my early twenties, I never used foundation.
 But then stress and age got the best of me and I broke down and started using Smashbox Camera Ready CC Cream, which scores a Five (moderate hazard) on the EWG database.
 I have to be honest, I still love this stuff, even with the not-so-nice score.
 It just evens out my skin tone and is the perfect light weight coverage, but I needed to break out of my routine and try to lower that score.
 I tried a couple of super green products, which I won’t call out, that looked chalky or cakey and didn’t even have spf included in them.
-Basically, all summer long I was looking for something that provided lightweight coverage, a little spf and wasn’t too thick.
+Basically, all summer long I was looking for something that provided lightweight coverage, a little spf and wasn’t too thick that I could slather on real quick and get back to chasing my toddler.

 Now if you want something more medium to full coverage, you’re in luck because I found one of those too!
-I absolutely LOVE the Josie Maran Vibrancy Argan Oil Foundation Fluid, which has a score of two as well.
-Apparently I’m not the only one that loves it either because it is currently sold out AGAIN on Sephora’s website.
-That probably has something to do with how often beauty guru and YouTube star, Jaclyn Hill, raves about it.
-It is a comfortable lightweight feel with medium to full coverage and boasts some powerful skin loving ingredients including argan oil, aloe vera, blueberry, ginger and rapeseed extracts.
+I absolutely LOVE Gressa’s Minimalist Corrective Serum Foundation, which has an EWG score of ONE as well.
+It is a comfortable lightweight feel with medium to full coverage and boasts some powerful skin loving ingredients including botanical oils and extracts of broccoli seed, neem, sea buckthorn, barberry, melissa and elder flower, just to name a few.
 It has zero parabens, sulfates or phthalates, applies beautifully and stays put.
 What more could you ask except for it to stay in stock?

 With a very fair complexion and dry skin to boot, I have always had a hard time finding concealer.
 I need it just like everybody else for dark circles, but not so much for breakouts since I started Oil Cleansing nearly three years ago.
 Before I detoxified my makeup routine, I was using Benefit’s Fake-Up Under Eye Hydrating Concealer, which has an EWG score of four.
 It was okay, because again, I just have a hard time finding a concealer that is both light enough for me and hydrating.